 There were three parts to this cake: 1) the Ax, 2) a cake board that looked like wood and was thick enough to hold up the Ax, and 3) the "bark" of the stump.

 To me the "bark" was the biggest unknown.
-I researched a few different ways of making the bark (chocolate curls, fondant ropes, bark impression mats, etc), but decided on the easiest method I could find: melted chocolate.
+I researched a few different ways of making the bark (chocolate curls, fondant ropes, bark impression mats, etc), but decided on the easiest method I could find: melted dark chocolate.

 After the wax paper was filled with "bark", I popped it into the freezer till it harden.
 Then carefully, cautiously I removed the harden strips of chocolate from the paper.
 Once free from the wax paper, I stuck them to the side of the cake using chocolate buttercream as glue.